-United Public Employees (UPE) is the union designated for local public employees in Sacramento County, Merced County, Sacramento Superior Court, Yuba Superior Court & Sutter Superior Court.
+United Public Employees (UPE) is one of the largest independent public sector union in the Sacramento region.
+UPE represents local public employees in Sacramento County, Merced County, Sacramento Superior Court, Yuba Superior Court & Sutter Superior Court.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 It is important to know that UPE may continue to automatically withhold dues from employees’ pay even if they never signed up for membership in the first place.
 The best way to ensure the deductions stop is to submit a request to the union in writing.

 You should receive some acknowledgement of your request from the union within a few weeks.